Operation Pastorius

 Operation Pastorius was a failed German intelligence plan for sabotage inside the United States during World War II.
 The operation was staged in June 1942 and was to be directed against strategic American economic targets.
-The operation was named by Admiral Wilhelm Canaris, chief of the German Abwehr, for Francis Daniel Pastorius, the organizer of the first organized settlement of Germans in America.
+The operation was named for Francis Daniel Pastorius, the founder of the first organized settlement of Germans in America.
 The plan involved eight German saboteurs who had previously spent time in the United States.

 The plan quickly failed after two of the agents, George John Dasch and Ernest Peter Burger, defected to the Federal Bureau of Investigation shortly after being deployed, betraying the other six.
 A military tribunal – whose constitutionality was challenged to the Supreme Court in Ex parte Quirin – sentenced all eight to death later that year.
-President Franklin D. Roosevelt commuted the sentences of Dasch and Burger, who were pardoned conditional on their permanent deportation to the American occupation zone in Germany in 1948 by President Harry S. Truman.
+President Franklin D. Roosevelt commuted the sentences of Dasch and Burger, while the other six were executed.
+In 1948, Dasch and Burger were granted executive clemency by President Harry S. Truman, conditional on their permanent deportation to the American occupation zone in Germany.

-Fourteen other people would be charged with aiding those in charge of the operation.
+Sixteen other people were charged with aiding those in charge of the operation.

 Background

 After the Japanese attack on Pearl Harbor on 7 December 1941, followed by Germany's declaration of war on the United States four days later, and the United States' declaration of war on Germany in response, Hitler authorized a mission to sabotage the American war effort and attack civilian targets to demoralize the American civilian population inside the United States.
 The mission was given to Abwehr chief Admiral Wilhelm Canaris, the head of German military intelligence.
-During World War I he had organized the sabotage of French installations in Morocco, and that other German agents entered the United States to attack New York arms factories, including the destruction of munitions supplies at Black Tom Island, in 1916.
+During World War I he had organized the sabotage of French installations in Morocco, and other German agents entered the United States to attack New York arms factories, including the destruction of munitions supplies at Black Tom Island, in 1916.
 He hoped that Operation Pastorius would have the same kind of success.

 Agents

 Recruited for Operation Pastorius were eight Germans who had lived in the United States.
 Two of them, Ernst Burger and Herbert Haupt, were American citizens.
 The others, George John Dasch, Edward John Kerling, Richard Quirin, Heinrich Harm Heinck, Hermann Otto Neubauer and Werner Thiel, had worked at various jobs in the United States.
+With the exception of Dasch, all of the men were members of the German American Bund and/or Nazi Party.
+Neubauer had served in the German Army on the Eastern Front.

 All eight were recruited into the Abwehr and were given three weeks of intensive sabotage training in the German High Command school on an estate at Quenzsee, near Berlin, Germany.
 The agents were instructed in the manufacture and use of explosives, incendiaries, primers, and various forms of mechanical, chemical and electrical delayed-timing devices.
 Considerable time was spent developing complete background "histories" they were to use in the United States.
 They were encouraged to converse in English and to read American newspapers and magazines to improve their English and familiarity with current American events and culture.